readmeio/metrics-sdks/docs/nodejs-setup.md

 ### Payload Data

-When logging your request with Node.js's native request and response data we can't get all the information we need.
-This parameter to the `log` function includes all the information we can't easily retrieve for you.
+When logging your request with Node.js's native `Request` and `Response` data we can't get all the information we need this `log` parameter `log`; it helps you provide all the information we can't otherwise retrieve for you.

 | Option | Required? | Type | Description |
 | :--- | :--- | :--- | :--- |